BNAS:An Efficient Neural Architecture Search Approach Using Broad Scalable Architecture: Broad Neural Architecture Search

 \subsection{Efficient Optimization Strategy}

 In BNAS, the combination of parameter sharing presented in ENAS \cite{pham2018efficient} and reinforcement learning is adopted for finding broad scalable architecture with satisfactory performance.
-Here, an Long Short-Term Memory (LSTM) \cite{hochreiter1997long} controller with parameter $\theta$ is trained in a loop with two phases: broad one-shot model training and LSTM training.
-Moreover, the broad one-shot model defines all possible broad scalable architectures.
+Here, an Long Short-Term Memory (LSTM) \cite{hochreiter1997long} controller with parameter $\theta$ is trained in a loop with two phases: one-shot BCNN training and LSTM training whose details can be found in Fig. \ref{optimization}.
+Moreover, the one-shot BCNN defines all possible broad scalable architectures under a set of pre-defined candidate operations.

-In the first phase, the broad one-shot model is trained in a single epoch using the way of selective activation, where the trained architecture in each step is a subset of the broad one-shot model: \begin{enumerate} \item LSTM first generates two types of Cells, convolution Cell and enhancement Cell, with a list of tokens $a_{1:T}$ according a sampling policy $\pi(\cdot)$ for stacking up them into a broad child model $m$ (refer to Fig. \ref{BCNN}). \item The sampled broad child model $m$ (a sub-network of broad one-shot model) is trained by gradient-based algorithm on a mini-batch data. \item Repeat the above steps until arriving the termination condition. \end{enumerate}
+In the first phase, the one-shot BCNN is trained in a single epoch, where each step sample a child BCNN from the one-shot BCNN by the LSTM: \begin{enumerate} \item LSTM first samples two types of Cells, convolution Cell and enhancement Cell, with a list of tokens $a_{1:T}$ according a sampling policy $\pi(\cdot)$. \item A child BCNN $m$ can be determined according to the sampled convolution Cell and enhancement Cell, and its weights $\pmb{w}$ is inherited from the one-shot BCNN. \item A training mini-batch data is fed into $m$ (a sub-network of one-shot BCNN) to obtain a loss. \item The above loss is used to compute the gradient with respect to the one-shot BCNN. \item Update the sample part of the one-shot BCNN. \end{enumerate}

-In the second phase, the LSTM is trained by reinforcement learning in fixed steps: \begin{enumerate} \item Similar with the step 1) in the phase of broad one-shot model training, a broad child model $m$ is sampled by the LSTM. \item The weights $w$ of the sampled broad child model are inherited from the broad one-shot model. \item The validation accuracy $R(m;w)$ is obtained on the desired task. \item $R(m;w)$ is treated as the reward of reinforcement learning to guide the LSTM for discovering various Cells with better performance. \item Repeat the above steps until arriving the termination condition. \end{enumerate} Here, BNAS demands the LSTM controller to maximize the expected reward $J(\theta)$, where
+In the second phase, the LSTM is trained by reinforcement learning in fixed steps: \begin{enumerate} \item LSTM first samples two types of Cells, convolution Cell and enhancement Cell, with a list of tokens $a_{1:T}$ according a sampling policy $\pi(\cdot)$. \item A child BCNN $m$ can be determined according to the sampled convolution Cell and enhancement Cell, and its weights $\pmb{w}$ is inherited from the one-shot BCNN. \item A validation mini-batch data is fed into $m$ to obtain an accuracy $R(m;\pmb{w})$. \item According to $R(m;\pmb{w})$, a loss with respect to $\theta$ can be obtained on the desired task. \item Reinforcement learning is employed to calculate the policy gradient respect to $\theta$. \item Using the above policy gradient to update the LSTM also the sampling policy $\pi(\cdot)$ for discovering various Cells with better performance. \end{enumerate}